odedia/examples/README.md

 This collection of examples demonstrates how to use Nile in a variety of ways.
 The examples can also be run sequentially to build on top of one another, in which case, we recommend running them in the order presented here to build up your SaaS as you go.
 Or jump to the [webapp](#webapp) to run an end-to-end example for multi-tenancy, event handling, a metrics API, and a front-end for self-service provisioning.

+## Community

+1. Join the [Slack community for SaaS developers](https://saas-community.github.io) who are learning from and sharing with each other advice on how to build spectacular services in the cloud.

+2. Subscribe to the [SaaS Developer Community Youtube channel](https://www.youtube.com/channel/UCZuLNqvV4oUMVyNq70mFF0g) to hear experts in the field talk about how they solve SaaS problems.

+3. Learn more about the SaaS space from the [Nile blog](https://www.thenile.dev/blog).

+4. If you have any questions, go to the [Nile website](https://thenile.dev) and reach out to us!

 ## Getting started